which is the worst antivirus software?

 Very closely followed up by TotalAV and the Norton, Avast, Avira and AVG – “Gen Digital Inc” family.
 Find out more here.

 But why do these anti-virus solution come with your PC or laptop?
-Money is the simple answer nothing else.
-Big $ kickback.
+A large commission is the answer not because they are quality products.

 You literally can’t trust any of the common antivirus review website, especially the ones at the top rankings in Google.